BrianAronson/birankr/README.md

 ```

 For a more detailed example, check out `examples/Marvel_social_network.ipynb`, where we use the ranking algorithm to analyze the Marvel comic book social network.

+# Community Guidelines

+## How to Contribute

+In general, you can contribute to this project by creating [issues](https://github.com/BrianAronson/birankr/issues).
+You are also welcome to contribute to the source code directly by forking the project, modifying the code, and creating [pull requests](https://github.com/BrianAronson/birankr/pulls).
+If you are not familiar with pull requests, check out [this post](https://guides.github.com/activities/forking/).
+Please use clear and organized descriptions when creating issues and pull requests.

+## Bug Report and Support Request

+You can use [issues](https://github.com/BrianAronson/birankr/issues) to report bugs and seek support.
+Before creating any new issues, please check for similar ones in the issue list first.